 As of the summer of 2019 she is represented by Pierce Galleries, Inc. on Nantucket, MA.
-She is also an Artist-in-Residence on Nantucket for a week each June, allowing her to paint on location there each summer.
+She is also an Artist-in-Residence at the Carlisle House Inn on Nantucket for a week each June, which offers her the opportunity to paint on location there each summer.

 An elected member since 2015.

 A member and participating artist of the annual South Coast Open Studio Tours since 2008.

 A participating member for weekly plein air painting in various locations throughout the surrounding towns.

 "My true subject is the light and atmosphere; and my true painting objective is to convey the essence of a place through an understanding of the color of its light, shadow, and atmosphere."